-- It develops a patina over time (a detail that also falls in the Pro category; it’s a matter of taste).
+- It develops a patina over time (a detail that also falls in the Pros category; it’s a matter of taste).

 - Butcher block requires some maintenance.

 Researching new countertops?
-Read 5 Questions to Ask When Choosing Your Kitchen Countertops.
-And for more on the subject, see our Remodeling 101 Guide to Kitchen Countertops, plus our recent posts on the subject:
+For more on the subject, see our Remodeling 101 Guide to Kitchen Countertops, plus our recent posts on the subject: